 The Gender Health Clinic is a multidisciplinary clinic focused on children and youth seeking assistance with gender identity development and transition concerns.
 Our skilled staff will meet with new patients through age 16 on an individual basis for comprehensive evaluations, mental health consultations and education.
 The most common care plans include ongoing psychological, emotional or social support.
-In some cases, our services may include reversible puberty-suppressing hormone therapy, gender-affirming hormone therapy, surgical treatments, and speech/voice training.
+In some cases, our services may include reversible puberty-suppressing hormone therapy, gender-affirming hormone therapy and speech/voice training.
 Furthermore, we can provide children and adolescents with connections to other resources and support within Children’s Wisconsin and the community.